DARMA-tasking/vt/docs/md/vt.md

 \section how-to-build-intro How to build

 \vt can be built with cmake or inside a docker container.
-Learn \subpage vt-build
+Learn \ref vt-build

 \section vt-hello-world Hello World Example